 Programmatic advertising is also known as programmatic marketing is a way of automating digital media buying using real-time data and technology.

 Before programmatic advertising, digital ads had to be bought and sold by human ad buyers and salespeople.
-Instead, programmatic advertising uses automated processes and carefully constructed algorithms to optimize ad purchasing and spending, making the ad buying process cheaper, time efficient, and eliminates human error.
+Instead, programmatic advertising uses automated processes and carefully constructed machine learning algorithms to optimize ad purchasing and spending, making the ad buying process cheaper, time efficient, and eliminates human error.

 By drawing on demographic and behavioral data to make advertising more targeted, programmatic advertising makes it easier and cheaper for an advertiser to reach their target audience.

 Advertisers can choose to purchase ad impressions in advance from specific publisher sites, or they can purchase digital advertising through Real-Time Bidding (RTB) platforms.
 RTB allows advertisers to bid against each other for advertising space on different websites and social networks based on price, audience profiles, and network reach.
 This all happens in fractions of a second, so that the digital advertising can be served up to the consumer seamlessly with the rest of the page content.

 Step 1: Someone clicks on the webpage